IBM/mas-tas-appconnect-flows/README.md

 ### 8. Link the Publish Channels & Enterprise Services to the PLUSTTRIRIGA External System

   - On the External Systems page, switch over to the Publish Channels tab.
-One at a time, click New Row and select the Publish Channel for the integrations you just created.
-When you have finished, your linked Publish Channels should look like the table below:
+One at a time, click New Row and select the Publish Channel for the just created integrations.
+Once finished, the linked Publish Channels should look like the table below:

   Channel | Description | Adaptor | End Point | User Defined | Enabled
   ---|---|---|---|---|---